fiveman1/maptest-bot/README.md

 ```

 also, the bot requires the bot and applications.commands scope, which can be found in developer portal -> bot -> oauth2 -> url generator -> scopes, simply generate link with the bot and applications.commands scopes checked then add bot to server (can be done if bot already in server). no other permissions are needed.

+finally, the bhop/surf/deathrun cookies in the config.json require the full ``_|WARNING:-DO-NOT-SHARE-THIS.--Sharing-this-will-allow-someone-to-log-in-as-you-and-to-steal-your-ROBUX-and-items.|_`` text, so include it